An Epic Road Trip to Scotland

 Part 1 | Day 1 – 4

 A road trip to Scotland to the Argyll Coast!
 We finally made it!
-Tartan, whisky, highland coos (cows to the rest of us), castles and lochs…what could be more Scottish?
+Tartan, whisky, highland coos (cows to the rest of us), castles and lochs.
+What could be more Scottish?
 This is the Argyll Coast, Scotland’s secret coast, and it’s full of everything Scottish.
 To cut a long story short, we had planned to visit the Argyll Coast in 2020.
-Because life was cancelled in 2020 due to the Covid-19 pandemic, we didn’t.
+Because life was cancelled in 2020 due to the COVID-19 pandemic, we didn’t.

 Day 1 | Sycamore Gap

-The nearest parking for Sycamore Gap is Steel Rigg Car Park and parking is £3 for three hours, which should be plenty.
-Sycamore Gap is about a mile or so from the car park, but be under no illusion… The walk is fairly ninja if you take the path along Hadrian’s Wall and aren’t a mountain goat.
+The nearest parking for Sycamore Gap is Steel Rigg Car Park, and parking is ยฃ3 for three hours, which should be plenty.
+Sycamore Gap is about a mile or so from the car park, but be under no illusion, the walk is fairly ninja if you take the path along Hadrian’s Wall and aren’t a mountain goat.
 The path goes up and down some steep hills, so be prepared!
 Sycamore Gap was a bit of a detour from the M6 en route to Scotland, but totally worth the extra mileage.

 Day 2 | Three Lochs Forest Drive